27|Shinto Sword — Main Seven Regions (Part A :主要7刀匠地)

 The circle above indicates where we discuss in this chapter.

-After Tokugawa Ieyasu (徳川家康) won the battle of Sekigahara (関ヶ原の戦い) in 1600 and defeated Toyotomi’s vassals (Toyotomi Hideyoshi had already been deceased by then), Tokugawa Iyeyasu became the Shogun (将軍) in 1603.
-This is the beginning of the Edo Period (江戸).
-In sword history, as you see in the middle timeline above, the Edo period comes right after the Sengoku period.
+After Tokugawa Ieyasu (徳川家康) won the Battle of Sekigahara (関ヶ原の戦い) in 1600 and defeated Toyotomi’s vassals (Toyotomi Hideyoshi had already passed away by then), Tokugawa Iyeyasu became the shogun (将軍) in 1603.
+This marked the start of the Edo Period (江戸).
+In sword history, as shown in the middle timeline above, the Edo period follows immediately after the Sengoku period.

-At the end of the Sengoku period and during the Azuchi Momoyama period, the economy grew a lot, and new culture flourished.
-The gorgeous and spectacular art, such as paintings, architecture, interior designs, and handicrafts, were created.
-The tea ceremony was developed by Sen No Rikyu (千の利休), and Kabuki also began to be performed around this time.
-It was somewhat similar to the European Renaissance.
-Strangely, this new art emergence happened at the same time in Japan and Europe.
+At the end of the Sengoku period and throughout the Azuchi-Momoyama period, the economy grew significantly, and new cultures flourished.
+Beautiful and impressive art forms, such as paintings, architecture, and interior design, were created.
+The tea ceremony was developed by Sen No Rikyu (千の利休), and Kabuki began to be performed during this period.
+This era was somewhat similar to the European Renaissance.
+Interestingly, this emergence occurred in Japan and Europe around the same time.

-Shogun Tokugawa Iyeyasu hired William Adams and Jan Joosten (Japanese call him Jan Joosten, not his full name) as his advisers, and he acquired information on Europe from them.
+Shogun Tokugawa Iyeyasu hired William Adams and Jan Joosten (the Japanese call him Jan Joosten, not his full name) as his advisors, and he gained information about Europe from them.
 Shogun Tokugawa Iyeyasu treated them well.
-The area where Jan Joosten lived is now called Yaesu (八重洲) after his name, Jan Joosten.
+The area where Jan Joosten lived is now called Yaesu (八重洲), named after him.
 William Adams changed his name to Miura Anjin and lived in the Miura area.
-This place is approximately one hour and a half south by train from Tokyo today.
-The records of these two people are well kept and can be found easily.
+This place is about an hour and a half south of Tokyo today.
+The records of these two men are well-kept and easily accessible.

-Europeans brought many European goods and ideas.
-Although Christianity became popular and widely spread in the early Azuchi Momoyama period, Toyotomi Hideyoshi banned it later.
-After the Meiji Era (1868), a religious restriction was lifted.
+Europeans introduced many European goods and ideas to Japan.
+Although Christianity became popular and spread widely during the early Azuchi-Momoyama period, Toyotomi Hideyoshi later banned it.
+After the Meiji Era (1868), religious restrictions were lifted.

-The Edo period began when Tokugawa Iyeyasu became the Shogun (1603).
-It lasted until the Meiji (明治) Restoration in 1868.
-Tokugawa Bakufu (Tokugawa government) was the only entity that governed the country during the Edo period.
-The emperors existed, but the political power was shifted to the Tokugawa Bakufu.
+The Edo period started when Tokugawa Iyeyasu became shogun (1603) and ended with the Meiji (明治) Restoration in 1868.
+The Tokugawa bakufu, or Tokugawa government, was the sole governing entity in the country during this period.
+Although emperors still existed, political power shifted to the Tokugawa bakufu.

-Gradually, ports for the European ships were limited.
-Eventually, Spaniards were not allowed to come to Japan, then Portuguese.
-Japanese were forbidden to travel abroad.
-By around 1640, a port town called Dejima in Hirato in Nagasaki prefecture was the only place in Japan that opened for foreigners to do business with the Japanese.
-From Europe, only the Dutch were allowed to come.
-Japan closed the country to the outside world until the Meiji Restoration (1868).
+Gradually, ports for European ships were restricted.
+Eventually, Spaniards were no longer allowed to come to Japan, and then the Portuguese.
+The Japanese were also banned from traveling abroad.
+By around 1640, Dejima, a port town in Hirato, Nagasaki Prefecture, was the only place in Japan where foreigners could do business with the Japanese.
+Only the Dutch were allowed to arrive from Europe.
+Japan isolated itself from the outside world until the Meiji Restoration (1868).

-During the Azuchi Momoyama period and the early part of the Edo period, many European ships visited Japan.
-Strangely, many of them shipwrecked near the shores around Japan.
-One of the reasons is that Japan is a volcanic island.
-Even if the sea’s surface does not show anything sticking up from the water, there are many obstacles underneath, such as underwater mountains and massive hidden reefs.
-The Europeans did not have the waterway information that was common to the Japanese seamen.
+During the Azuchi-Momoyama and early Edo periods, many European ships visited Japan.
+Strangely, a lot of these ships wrecked near Japan’s shores.
+One reason is that Japan is a volcanic island.
+Even if the sea’s surface appears calm, there are many obstacles beneath the surface, such as underwater mountains and large hidden reefs.
+The Europeans lacked the waterway information common among Japanese seamen.

-Another reason why many ships were wrecked was that those ships were looking for gold.
-When Marco Polo traveled to China, he heard from Chinese people that there was a small island country further to the east.
-The land was wealthy, and the emperors’ palace was made of gold and silver.
-After Marco Polo went back to Italy, he wrote a book (in late 1300) about his journey and published it.
-In his book, he mentioned what he heard in China about the island country, Japan.
-Even though he had never visited Japan himself.
-The book was widely read in many countries in Europe.
-When traveling to the East became possible for Europeans, they came to Japan to find gold.
+Another reason many ships were wrecked was that they were searching for gold.
+When Marco Polo traveled to China, he heard from the Chinese people about a small island country farther to the east.
+This land was prosperous, and the emperor’s palace was made of gold and silver.
+After Marco Polo returned to Italy, he published a book (in the late 1300s) about his journey.
+In his book, he mentioned what he had heard about the island nation of Japan in China, even though he had never visited Japan himself.
+The book was widely read across many European countries.
+Once traveling to the East became possible for Europeans, they came to Japan in search of gold.

 Yes, Japan produced a large amount of gold.
-But for the Europeans, it was too late.
-By then, most of the gold was mined by the Fujiwara family in the Oh-shu area (奥州 Northern part of Japan).
-The area includes today’s Aomori, Akita, Fukushima, and Miyagi prefectures, where the big Tsunami hit in 2011.
-Toyotomi Hideyoshi also owned many gold mines but already mined as much as possible with the skills they had then.
-Japan used to have many gold and silver mines all over the country.
-Those mines were already exhausted, and only a few were left for mining today.
+However, for the Europeans, it was too late.
+By then, the Fujiwara family had already mined most of the gold in the Oh-shu area (奥州, northern Japan).
+This area includes the present-day prefectures of Aomori, Akita, Fukushima, and Miyagi, where the devastating tsunami hit in 2011.
+Toyotomi Hideyoshi also owned many gold mines, but they had already been mined as much as possible with the skills available at that time.
+Japan once had many gold and silver mines across the country.
+Those mines are now depleted, and only a few remain available for mining today.

-Gold flowed out to outside Japan little by little over the centuries until the Meiji Restoration time.
-Because the exchange rate between gold and silver was much cheaper in Japan compared to the rest of the world.
+Gold gradually flowed out of Japan over the centuries until the Meiji Restoration, because the exchange rate between gold and silver was much cheaper in Japan than elsewhere.
 Today, we still mine gold on a small scale.

 *² Wikipedia “Names of Japan” or Check (Click) right to go to the link Jipangu